jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Fighting For The Internet Age - Our Philosophy is Already Generations Behind Our Technology

 The Internet Age seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
-They were huge clunky machines that confused most people.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
-Then came the 1970s; when personal computers, microprocessors, the internet, and other digital technology became real products anyone could buy.
-Here started the Internet Age—and it transformed the world just as much as science fiction said it would.
+Then came the 1970s; when personal computers, microprocessors, the internet, and other digital technology became real products, anyone could buy.
+Here started the Internet Age, and it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and Christmas gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how just laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
+It's easy to under-appreciate how just a laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

 Corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production was so competitive that only a few companies could survive.
 If you've ever watched CNBC, you've seen their desire for ever more sales and profits.
 Businesses must compete really hard to stay alive in the era of mass-production.